gokcehan/lf/doc.md

 	cmap <right> :cmd-enter; open

-Finding mechanism is implemented with commands `find` (default `f`), `find-back` (default `F`), `find-next` (default `;`), `find-prev` (default `,`).
+The finding mechanism is implemented with commands `find` (default `f`), `find-back` (default `F`), `find-next` (default `;`), `find-prev` (default `,`).
 You can disable `anchorfind` option to match a pattern at an arbitrary position in the filename instead of the beginning.
 You can set the number of keys to match using `findlen` option.
-If you set this value to zero, then the the keys are read until there is only a single match.
+If you set this value to zero, then the keys are read until there is only a single match.
-Default values of these two options are set to jump to the first file with the given initial.
+The default values of these two options are set to jump to the first file with the given initial.

 Some options effect both searching and finding.
-You can disable `wrapscan` option to prevent searches to wrap around at the end of the file list.
+You can disable `wrapscan` option to prevent searches from being wrapped around at the end of the file list.
 You can disable `ignorecase` option to match cases in the pattern and the filename.
-This option is already automatically overridden if the pattern contains upper case characters.
+This option is already automatically overridden if the pattern contains upper-case characters.
 You can disable `smartcase` option to disable this behavior.
-Two similar options `ignoredia` and `smartdia` are provided to control matching diacritics in latin letters.
+Two similar options `ignoredia` and `smartdia` are provided to control matching diacritics in Latin letters.

 # OPENING FILES

-You can define a an `open` command (default `l` and `<right>`) to configure file opening.
+You can define an `open` command (default `l` and `<right>`) to configure file opening.
-This command is only called when the current file is not a directory, otherwise the directory is entered instead.
+This command is only called when the current file is not a directory, otherwise, the directory is entered instead.
 You can define it just as you would define any other command:

 	cmd open $vi $fx